Dacia Duster SUV review

 - 3-star safety rating

-Since appearing in the UK in 2013, Dacia built a reputation based on exceptional value for money.
-That’s especially true of the Dacia Duster, an SUV that almost matches the Nissan Qashqai for size but with a price that undercuts the Nissan Micra supermini – and has running costs to match.
+Since first appearing in the UK in 2013, Dacia built a reputation based on exceptional value for money.
+That’s especially true of the Dacia Duster, an SUV that almost matches the Nissan Qashqai for size but with a price that undercuts most superminis – and has running costs to match.

-The latest generation is just as strong on value as its predecessor – its starting price is a little higher, but so is its level of standard safety equipment.
-It's reassuring that Dacia has stuck to its non-nonsense roots at a time when SUVs have never been more fashionable – the Skoda Karoq, SEAT Arona, Renault Captur and Ford Puma are just some of a rapidly growing list of rivals.
+The latest generation is just as strong for value as its predecessor – its starting price is a little higher, but so is its level of standard safety equipment.
+It's reassuring that Dacia has stuck to its no-nonsense roots at a time when SUVs have never been more fashionable – the Skoda Karoq, SEAT Arona, Renault Captur and Ford Puma are just some of a rapidly growing list of rivals.
 A Bi-Fuel model capable of running on LPG and petrol was introduced in 2020, giving the Duster a unique powertrain option that’s not available in any of its rivals.

 The latest Duster wears a wider front grille that’s flanked by headlamps with a more 3D look.
 The window line is slightly raised compared to before, too, for a tougher look, and the impression of strength is further expressed by boldly flared wheel arches front and rear.

-There are five different power options for the Duster, including three standard petrols, a Bi-Fuel model that uses petrol and LPG, and one diesel.
-The 99bhp TCe 100 Bi-Fuel is offered alongside the 89bhp entry-level TCe 90 petrol engine, allowing the driver to switch between petrol or LPG, which is typically around half the price.
+There are five different power options for the Duster, including three standard petrols, a Bi-Fuel model that uses petrol and LPG, and one diesel in top Extreme trims.
+The 99bhp TCe 100 Bi-Fuel is offered alongside the 89bhp entry-level TCe 90 petrol engine, allowing the driver to switch between petrol or LPG fuel, which is typically around half the price.
 Both of these engines come with a six-speed manual gearbox.

 A pair of more powerful petrol models are also available, badged TCe 130 and TCe 150.
 Both are powered by the same 1.3-litre turbocharged petrol engine, with the 128bhp version getting a six-speed manual gearbox and the range-topping 148bhp variant coming with a six-speed dual-clutch automatic.